 How to mount Blob storage as a file system with blobfuse

 Blobfuse is a virtual file system driver for Azure Blob storage.
 Blobfuse allows you to access your existing block blob data in your storage account through the Linux file system.
-Azure Blob storage is an object storage service and doesn't have a hierarchical namespace.
-Blobfuse provides this namespace using the virtual directory scheme with the forward-slash '/' as a delimiter.
+Blobfuse uses the virtual directory scheme with the forward-slash '/' as a delimiter.

 This guide shows you how to use blobfuse, and mount a Blob storage container on Linux and access data.
 To learn more about blobfuse, read the details in the blobfuse repository.